samnorton/remindee/README.md

 ## App Preview

-Visit https://sn-remindee-app.netlify.com/ for preview of the app.
+Visit https://sn-remindee-app.netlify.com/ for a preview of the app.